greypanda/DynamicHosts/README.md

 Using an idea from the Linux Apache configuration scheme, this project uses two directories to dynamically configure applications with hosts.
 It only requires one change to the config file.

-Add an additional line in naemon.cfg to point to an additional directory called "available.hosts" and create two directories: available.hosts and enabled.hosts.

-Likewise, a line in dnsmasq.conf will direct dnsmasq to monitor a directory for changes.
+A line in dnsmasq.conf will direct dnsmasq to monitor a directory for changes.

 Available.hosts contains host configuration files that can be enabled.
 Enabled.hosts contains symbolic links to available.hosts and are hosts that are active.